Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Stellar magnitude-radius relations from Rubin DP1 data

-A well-known complication in LSST images is that bright saturated stars produce numerous artificial detections through deblender-induced fragmentation of both the stellar core and the scattered-light halo.
-These spurious detections produce pronounced overdensities around bright stars.
+A well-known complication in wide-field survey pipelines is that very bright stars can produce numerous artificial detections due to over-deblending of their light profiles, both in the saturated core and in the extended PSF wings.
+These spurious sources arise when source detection and deblending algorithms interpret complex light structures as multiple discrete objects, leading to fragmented catalogs around bright stars (\citealt{melchior2018}, \citealt{Mullaney2021}), producing over-densities in the vicinity of bright stars.
 The LSST \texttt{blendedness\_flag} is raised when the pipeline is unable to compute a reliable blendedness metric for a given detection.
 This typically occurs under non-ideal photometric or geometric conditions such as saturated stellar cores, extremely steep flux gradients, irregular footprints, or severe contamination where the algorithm cannot robustly determine the relation between the flux of the source and that of its inferred parent source.
+The \texttt{blendedness\_flag} is provided in the LSST Object table.
 In practice, this flag correlates strongly with spurious deblender fragments around bright stars, and selecting only objects with \texttt{blendedness\_flag == False} effectively removes the majority of these artifacts.
 Although this cut eliminates some real faint galaxies projected over bright halos, its impact on the averaged profiles is modest.
 For this reason, we carried out \emph{two parallel analyses}: one including all DP1 sources and thus preserving the halo-induced overdensities, and one excluding halo artifacts via \texttt{blendedness\_flag == False}.
 Figure~\ref{fig:density_profile} shows two representative mean profiles.
 When all sources are included, the profile exhibits a spurious central excess, followed by a depletion where the star suppresses faint detections, and eventually a secondary excess associated with halo fragmentation.
 When halo artifacts are removed, the profile increases smoothly and monotonically toward unity.
 These qualitative differences motivate the distinct definitions of stellar radius described below.